alec202/movieReviewerApp/README.md

 # Movie Recommender App
 Group project to create movie recommender app for Android devices.
-It will be implemented using Jetpack Compose and the TMDB API (and our code of course).
+It will be implemented using Jetpack Compose, Firebase, and the TMDB API (and our code of course).
 This app was created by Jacob, Alec, and Catherine.
+Development ended on April 19, 2024.

 # Overview
-This is the overview of the project.
-Here, I will put the overview
+For this project, our focus area is Jetpack Compose.
+Jetpack compose is the recommended modern toolkit for UI building with Android Studio.
+In fact, these days, when you go and try to look

 # Getting started